nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Tutorial duration is fixed at 1 hour.
 - Lab duration is fixed at 2 hours.
 - Consultation duration is fixed at 1 hour.
+- Invalid date error will be shown if the start date is before 1900 or after 2099.

 ----------------------------------------------------------------------